Rohitdatta-iiith/CPP-Coding-Problems/README.md

 # CPP CODING PROBLEMS
-question for  the code are available in the codes itself in comment bars
+question for  the code are available in the codes itself in comment bars for each code